jerillo/notion-calendar/README.md

 ## Run Locally

+1. Fill out the variables in `.env.example` with your `NOTION_TOKEN` and `DATABASE_ID`.
+Follow the instructions on the [Notion API Reference](https://developers.notion.com/reference) to retrieve these values.
+Then rename the file to `.env`.
-1. Create a client secret JSON file called `credentials.json` by following these directions: [Create Desktop application credentials](https://developers.google.com/workspace/guides/create-credentials#desktop). **This will be used by Google Calendar API for authentication.**
+2. Create a client secret JSON file called `credentials.json` by following these directions: [Create Desktop application credentials](https://developers.google.com/workspace/guides/create-credentials#desktop). **This will be used by Google Calendar API for authentication.**
-3. Run `node app.js`
+3. Run: `node app.js`

 ## Usage Limits